-Adobe Did Good – and Stock Is Headed to a Record High
+Adobe Did Good – And Stock Is Headed To A Record High

 Adobe Inc (NASDAQ: ADBE) just rounded out its fiscal year after the bell on Thursday showing it managed to maintain its revenue gains during its fourth quarter that ended on November 29 and posting slightly better than expected results.
 The software company's shares went up toward record highs in late trading, increasing over 2% after hours.